 The Radio Regulations incorporates the decisions of the World Radiocommunication Conferences, including all Appendices, Resolutions, Recommendations and ITU-R Recommendations incorporated by reference.

 - RRBrowser Tool (now freely available to TIES users only during a trial period).
-The Radio Regulations Browser Tool (aka RRBrowser) offers a pure PDF viewing solution, running on Windows, Mac OS X and Linux, that enables users to navigate current editions of the Radio Regulations and Rules of Procedures, the cited but not incorporated Recommendations and the ITU Constitution and Convention (2011 Edition) without requiring any further download.
+The ITU Radio Regulations Navigation Tool (aka RRBrowser) offers a pure PDF viewing solution, running on Windows, Mac OS X and Linux, that enables users to navigate current editions of the Radio Regulations and Rules of Procedures, the cited but not incorporated Recommendations and the ITU Constitution and Convention (2011 Edition) without requiring any further download.

 - Rules of Procedure

 The Rules of Procedure were adopted by the Radio Regulations Board on the basis of proposals submitted by the Radiocommunication Bureau in accordance with No.95 of the Constitution and No. 168 of the Convention of the ITU.